Feeding Your Jellyfish

-Live-enriched Artemia Nauplii and Live- enriched Marine Rotifers (for pick up at our shop)
+Live-enriched Artemia Nauplii and Live-enriched Marine Rotifers are available for pickup at our shop.

 The nauplii and rotifers may be refrigerated for up to 3 days, keep them in an uncovered container.

 A 250 gram supply of Naupsicles, our enriched Artemia nauplii, will last approximately 3 months depending on the number and size of the jellyfish in your exhibit.
 Each 250 gram package contains 12 frozen sticks – (Naupsicles) of Jellyfish food.
 There are 4 individual packets containing 3 frozen enriched nauplii sticks in each packet.
 We hatch, enrich and process our frozen jellyfish food here in our lab.
 Each package is then dated to ensure freshness.
 The amount of frozen Jellyfish food to thaw out will depend on the number and size of the jellyfish you are feeding.
 This product can be held in the freezer for up to 7 months.

 When feeding your jellies Naupsicles frozen nauplii, cut a 1/2″ piece of the jellyfish food to feed 8 to10 of the small jellies (1- 1.5 ” diameter) or 6 of the medium jellies (2″ diameter) or 3 of the large jellies (3″ diameter).
 Thaw the piece in a small cup with some water from the jellyfish system.
 Gently pour the thawed mixture into the water (a turkey baster works well).
 Feed once a day, every day.